Abhijrt/assign-fitpeo/README.md

 ### Project Structure

-- `/src`: Contains All the details about the Porject
+- `/src`: Contains All the details about the Project
   - `index.js`: The Main Entry Point of the Project
 - `/components`: Contains reusable React components.